 Can I make my own mask?

 The Federal Council advises against making your own textile mask.
-Commercially produced textile masks should comply with the recommendations of the Science Task Force Covid.
+Commercially produced textile masks should comply with the recommendations of the Swiss National COVID-19 Science Task Force or be certified by Testex.

 When can I go abroad to shop again?

 Border shopping has been possible in all neighbouring countries since 15 June.

 Will businesses that do not observe coronavirus rules be fined?

 Yes.
 Anyone breaching the COVID ban on events can be fined or imprisoned for up to three years.
 The current rules in the area of sales also fall under this event ban.